Esri/arcgis-maps-sdk-swift-toolkit/Documentation/BasemapGallery/README.md

 # BasemapGallery

-The `BasemapGallery` tool displays a collection of basemaps from either ArcGIS Online, a user-defined portal, or an array of `BasemapGalleryItem`s.
+The `BasemapGallery` component displays a collection of basemaps from either ArcGIS Online, a user-defined portal, or an array of `BasemapGalleryItem`s.
 When a new basemap is selected from the `BasemapGallery` and the optional `BasemapGalleryViewModel.geoModel` property is set, then the basemap of the `geoModel` is replaced with the basemap in the gallery.

 ## BasemapGallery Behavior: